 The University Library sets up its operational plans for a period of three years.

 The Library Director has the overall management responsibility for the library and is responsible that the library is managed according to its agreed objectives and strategies and in a cost-effective and professional manner.
-The majority of the library’s activities is organized in four sections: Media Management, Research Support, Learning Support and Higher Education Development.
-The section Media Management comprises the functions Metadata and Media and the section Learning Support comprises the functions Meeting Space and Teaching and Learning.
-The unit Infrastructure and staff responsible for finance and communication are organised under the Library Director, which also applies for activities within The Cultural University.
+The majority of the library’s activities is organized in five sections: Media, Scholarly Communication, Library Learning Services in Kalmar, Library Learning Services in Växjö and Higher Education Development.
+The unit Infrastructure and staff responsible for finance and communication are organized under the Library Director, which also applies for activities within The Cultural University.

 The section includes the Medical e-library for employees in Kalmar regional authority.
-It is a five-year commitment (2015-2020) and the task is to provide library services and supply of relevant media to all health sector employees in the region.
+The task is to provide library services and supply of relevant media to all health sector employees in the region.

-The research support section offers support in questions about scientific publication, bibliometrics and Open Access as well as in issues concerning the accessibility of research data.
-Linnaeus University Press is part of this section, publishing research publications and with support for scientific publication.
-The section is responsible for DiVA which is the university’s publication system for research publications and student theses.
+The Department of Scholarly Communication offers support in questions about scientific publication, bibliometrics and Open Access as well as in issues concerning the accessibility of research data.
+Linnaeus University Press is part of this department, publishing research publications and with support for scientific publication.
+The section is responsible for DiVA, which is the university repository for research publications and student theses.
 All students, researchers, and staff members at Linnaeus University must register their publications in DiVA as well as publish them in full text to the extent possible.
-The section provides the university management with publication statistics from DiVA for the annual report and for the distribution of funding for scientific publication.
-The section is responsible for the development of the library’s support and training of the university’s post-graduates and researchers.
-Furthermore, the function is responsible for the preservation and accessibility of the library’s archive collections.
+The department provides the university management with publication statistics from DiVA for the annual report and for the distribution of funding for scientific publication.
+The department is responsible for the development of the library’s support and training of the university’s post-graduates and researchers.
+Furthermore, the department is responsible for the preservation and accessibility of the library’s archive collections.

-Learning Support is responsible for the University Library’s teaching and tutoring in information searching, information skills, academic writing, study skills and oral presentations.
-The work is organized through the Academic Support Centre and the subject librarians responsible for different faculties.
-The goal is to be well-integrated within each program based on the needs of the students and through a close collaboration with program coordinators.
-Additionally, offering quality digital resources is a main area of support.
+Library Learning Services in Kalmar is, together with the Library Learning Services in Växjö, responsible for the University Library’s teaching and tutoring in information searching and information skills.
+The work is organized through the teaching librarians.
+Offering quality digital resources is a main area of support.
 The section also coordinates the library’s information desk, service for distance students and service for students with learning disabilities.
 The section is continually developing the library’s learning environments and aims to provide professional meetings in a stimulating and practical setting.